azdavis/millet/docs/README.md

 - [Code of conduct](./CODE_OF_CONDUCT.md): How we expect all project contributors to behave.
 - [Contributing](./CONTRIBUTING.md): How to contribute to the project.
 - [Diagnostics](./diagnostics): Every error Millet can emit, what it means, and maybe even how to fix it.
-- [Known issues](./known-issues.md): Known issues and limitations with Millet.
 - [Manual](./manual.md): How to install and use Millet.
 - [Primitive](./primitives.md): Information about SML primitives, like `int`.
 - [Security](./SECURITY.md): The security policy for Millet.